FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/first-screen-for-user-filled-out.png" alt="The first page of the custom registration flow with information in it." class="img-fluid" figure=false %}

-The second screens asks for additional information: the minimum and maximum home prices and your area of geographic interest.
+The second screen asks for additional information: the minimum and maximum home prices and your area of geographic interest.
 Fill out the second screen with all the parameters for your dream home.
 I picked a wide range of price points, myself.

 {% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/user-registers-second-screen-50kmin.png" alt="The second page of the custom registration flow with information in it." class="img-fluid" figure=false %}